Estimated reading time: 4 minutes

 - Freshwater Algae, found in garden ponds

-- Fertilisers are found in the majority of gardens, yet contain poisonous ingredients such as pesticides, herbicides, zinc, iron, potassium, phosphorous and nitrogen.
+- Fertilisers in most gardens contain poisonous ingredients such as pesticides, herbicides, zinc, iron, potassium, phosphorous and nitrogen.
 If you treat your lawn with a fertiliser product, keep your pets away until dry and safe to walk on.

-- Slug pellets are very appealing to dogs yet some makes are high in toxins.
+- Slug pellets are very appealing to dogs, yet some are high in toxins.
 Containing the chemical metaldehyde, your dog can develop symptoms such as fits, twitching and tremors that can continue for several days.

-It’s not always easy to supervise your dog while in the garden, but you can protect them and help to keep them healthy by knowing and understanding which are the most toxic trees and plants.
-If you think your pet has eaten any poisonous plants, vegetables or flowers, or indeed any other toxic items, contact your Vet immediately, and take along a sample of the plant, or plant label for easy identification.
+It’s not always easy to supervise your dog while in the garden, but you can protect them and help to keep them healthy by knowing and understanding which are the most toxic trees and plants and, where possible creating a dog-friendly garden.
+If you think your pet has eaten any poisonous plants, vegetables, flowers, or other poisonous items, contact your Vet immediately and take a sample of the plant or plant label for easy identification.